 The Human Experiment is a deep web site that details medical experiments that are performed on homeless people that are usually unregistered citizens.
 They’re picked up off the street, experimented on and then usually die but they’re homeless and unregistered so nobody misses them – it’s the perfect crime.
 Or the perfect research test subject because I guess that’s the actual point of this, although it could just be a bunch of sadism for sadism’s sake, who knows?
 Either way it kind of reads like a bad horror movie/thriller.

 Here’s the rest of the blurb from the front page of their site:

 They explain who is behind the website and its mentality in another section:

 Who are we?

 We are a group of medical personnel.
-There are three nurses, six medical students, two medical interns, and three medical residents on the team.
+There are 3 nurses, 6 medical students, 2 medical interns, and 3 medical residents on the team.
 Experiments are conducted in our spare time if we have any.
-The warehouses are left unguarded, and the test subjects are confined to their cells unless they are being used in an experiment.
+The warehouses are left unguarded and the test subjects are confined to their cells unless they are being used in an experiment.
 Food and water are provided as indicated.
 Nutritional status is usually irrelevant as none of the test subjects survive long enough, except the pregnant women.

 6. BUY WEAPONS

-This is a screenshot from the Euroarms homepage from a while ago, and you can immediately tell that they mean business.
+This is a screenshot from the Euro arms homepage from a while ago and you can immediately tell that they mean business.
 I mean when you’re bragging about how you’ve got two new AK47′s for sale how can you not be taken seriously?
-I don’t really understand why they say they don’t ship any ammo when it quite clearly says that there are some clips included when buying the gun, and I’m also unsure how you would even ship something like an AK 47 discreetly because it’s huge.
-Euroarms seems to be the go-to place on the deep web if you want to get weapons as it has a pretty decent reputation.
+I don’t really understand why they say they don’t ship any ammo when it quite clearly says that there are some clips included when buying the gun and I’m also unsure how you would even ship something like an AK 47 discreetly because it’s huge, but Euro arms seems to be the go-to place on the deep web if you want to get weapons as it has a pretty decent reputation.